Law of the Isle of Man: Relationship between insular and Parliamentary statutes

 The relationship between the statutes of Tynwald and Parliament is unclear.
 For many centuries and until comparatively recently, it was assumed that Acts of Parliament were the supreme law of the Isle of Man.
 Manx courts would disapply any part of an Act of Tynwald that conflicted with an Act of Parliament applicable to the Island, even if the Act of Tynwald was a later law.

 From the early 1980s, the Staff of Government Division began to assert that there was no hierarchy of legislative acts, and Tynwald and Parliament were concurrent and coequal.
 This departure from previous practice has not yet been tested by appeal to the Privy Council.

+The constitutional relationship was tested when the Isle of Man, supply based for Radio Caroline, rejected the Marine, &c., Broadcasting (Offences) Act 1967, but the legislation was extended to the island anyway by an Order in Council.
+This resulted in some protests and talk of independence in the Manx legislature, but no consequential action.

 Notable differences in current laws

-Despite the heavy English influences on Manx law, increasingly the island has 'gone its own way'.
+Despite the heavy English influences on Manx law, increasingly the island has "gone its own way".
 Much of its legislation mirrors that of the UK to a greater or lesser extent (and may be rubber-stamped by the two branches of Tynwald with little or no debate) but much does not.